tnowak22/IBM-M1215-Crossflash/README.md

 ## The Process
 1. Boot into DOS.
 Make sure the megarec files are on the usb drive, including the `DOS4GW.EXE`
-2. Make sure megarec can see you card.
+2. Make sure `megarec.exe` can see you card.
 When I ran this, it was listed as "3108."
-To be honest, I don't know if that number is related to the SAS ROC number (3008), but I said, "Close enough" and moved on.
+To be honest, I don't know if that number is related to the SAS ROC number (3008), but I said, "close enough" and moved on.
    ```
    megarec -adplist
    ```